Skip to content

 Concept Definition

-The martingale problem is an alternative formulation of diffusion processes that defines the process entirely through its generator, without reference to a specific Brownian motion or probability space.
-This approach is essential for proving uniqueness in law and for studying diffusions with irregular coefficients.
+We now reinterpret the diffusion defined in the overview through its generator \(\mathcal{L}\) alone.
+The martingale problem is the intrinsic definition of a diffusion: it characterises the law of the process via \(\mathcal{L}\), without reference to a specific Brownian motion or probability space.
+This viewpoint is essential for proving uniqueness in law, studying diffusions with irregular coefficients, and establishing the strong Markov property.

 Definition: Solution to the Martingale Problem